sweaver2112/periodic-table-data-complete/README.md

 The PTable is an array of objects, each object representing one chemical element.

-Thus, to find the universal abundance of Helium:
+Thus, to find, for example, the universal abundance of Helium:

 ```pTable[1].abundance.universe => 23```